BA (Hons) Business Management with Marketing

 The concept of corporate responsibility is central to all issues relating to businesses and their role in society.
 However, this means that terms such as corporate social responsibility, corporate citizenship, and sustainable business have become overused, losing their meaning and creating confusion.

 However, students need to understand how global businesses impact on local communities and the environment.
 With this module, they will learn how to evaluate the responsibilities of citizens and corporations, and consider what should be valued in a post ‘credit-crunch’ world.

-Economics, Economy and Trade
+Economics and Global Trade

 This module provides an introduction to the key concepts of economics including supply and demand, market structures, policies, banking and interest rates.
 Students will learn about trade theories and will be able to apply these to relevant examples.

 After completing this module students will be able to explain the key economic concepts, apply these theories in context, describe the impact of a range of government decisions on the economy, and discuss the phenomena of global interdependence and international trade, along with their impact on organisations.
 You will be able to identify trends in the economy and how they affect business planning and decision making.
 In addition, you will be able to describe the impacts of a range of government decisions on the economy.

 This module helps students review and update their personal development plans, giving them the opportunity to further develop key management skills and helping to prepare them for their third year.